adudu21isme/rbxrulebreakers/README.md

 # Roblox Exploiters and Terms Of Service (Rules) Violators List
 **This is a list of confirmed roblox exploiters and TOS-Breakers (only serious TOS violations are considered).**

-**⚠️ Users which add false reasons onto a Roblox Game Ban will no longer be considered a violation or serious unless it is harming the person (this was modified because of [Zennux](https://www.roblox.com/users/425328729/profile)).**

 # Information

 A Serious TOS-Breaker is a user which violates rules of roblox that can be considered serious.